|

 June 25, 2024

-The dragonfly was a beaufiful masterpiece as it danced with grace, zigzagging through the air, but not with the usual iridescent body.
+The dragonfly was a beautiful masterpiece as it danced with grace, zigzagging through the air, but not with the usual iridescent body.
 I marveled at its agility, how it hovered effortlessly, defying gravity.

 As I watched, I couldn’t help but think of our dragonfly print scrub tops.
 Just like this winged wonder, our scrubs feature intricate dragonfly motifs—tiny replicas of nature’s artistry.
 The same elegance that graced the skimmer’s wings adorn our fabric.